The Value of One

 - Strive for Homeless Prevention: The primary focus of the Charlotte County Homeless Coalition’s Homeless Prevention Program is to help families stay in their homes.
 Each month hundreds of families come to us in need of resources to prevent eviction and/or utility disconnection.
 Read More

-- Hunger Prevention: our Food Pantry is open on Fridays between 1 pm and 4 pm to distribute a three-day supply of food to needy families and a Hot Meals Program open 365 days per year serving a nutritious breakfast and dinner.
+- Hunger Prevention: our Food Pantry is open on Mondays between 1 pm and 4 pm to distribute a three-day supply of food to needy families and a Hot Meals Program open 365 days per year serving a nutritious breakfast and dinner.
 Read More

 - Continuum of Care: As the Lead Agency (designated by HUD), the Coalition organizes the collaboration of 65 local agencies to address the needs of clients and provide essential services.
 A major priority of the Coalition is to avoid overlapping of services.
 Read More